SolarOfficial/solarofficial/README.md

 Here are some extra things about me:

-- 🔭 I’m currently working on: AstralDevelopment!
+- 🔭 I’m currently working on: AstralDevelopment (aka. gServices)!
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: My favorite animal's are dogs!